-- The proposed use and development project are consistent with the Lakewood General Plan and any applicable Specific Plan. - The proposed use and development project are consistent with the Lakewood Municipal Code including zoning regulations, development standards and building codes. - The site of the proposed use and development project is adequate in size and shape to accommodate the proposed yards, walls, fences, buildings, parking and loading facilities, landscaping, and other development features as required by the Lakewood Municipal Code. - The site for the proposed use and development project is served by highways or streets adequate in width and which are improved as necessary to carry the kind and quantity of traffic generated by both the proposed use and surrounding existing uses. - Granting the proposed use and development project does not constitute a special privilege that is not available to others within the same zone. - The proposed commercial or industrial project will not adversely affect or be materially detrimental to adjacent uses, buildings or structures, environmental considerations or otherwise endanger the general public health, safety or welfare.
+- The proposed use and development project are consistent with the Lakewood General Plan and any applicable Specific Plan. - The proposed use and development project are consistent with the Lakewood Municipal Code including zoning regulations, development standards and building codes. - The site of the proposed use and development project is adequate in size and shape to accommodate the proposed yards, walls, fences, buildings, parking and loading facilities, landscaping, and other development features as required by the Lakewood Municipal Code. - The site for the proposed use and development project is served by highways or streets adequate in width and which are improved as necessary to carry the kind and quantity of traffic generated by both the proposed use and surrounding existing uses.

+• The proposed commercial or industrial project will not adversely affect or be materially detrimental to adjacent uses, buildings or structures, environmental considerations or otherwise endanger the general public health, safety or welfare.